odow/SDDP.jl/docs/src/tutorial/11_risk.md

 ## Risk measures

-To illustrate the risk-measures included in `Kokako.jl`, we consider a discrete random variable with four outcomes.
+To illustrate the risk-measures included in `SDDP.jl`, we consider a discrete random variable with four outcomes.

 The random variable is supported on the values 1, 2, 3, and 4: